Highlights of Calabria & Sicily

 This morning, you’ll travel to Civita by boat, train and private vehicle.
 Founded by Albanian refugees in the Middle Ages, Civita is recognised by the Italian government as home to an ethnic minority.
 The Civitesi speak Arberesh, a unique blend of Italian and Albanian, found only here and in parts of Sicily.
 Explore this fascinating village on foot, visit a local shop to sample regional delights or take a scenic walk in the hills.

-After breakfast this morning, you’ll transfer from Civita to Paola, then take the train to Tropea.
+After breakfast this morning, transfer from Civita to Paola, then take the train to Tropea.
 Known for the faded buildings and iconic fortifications that line the city’s cliffs, Tropea feels timeless.
 Explore the town on an orientation walk with your leader, then maybe visit the local Norman cathedral, the Duomo, which houses an icon of Madonna of Romania – the town’s revered protectress.
 Next to the Duomo, there’s the Museo Diocesano – a small museum in the Palazzo Vescovile full of religious art and wooden statues.
 If you’d prefer some time by the water, head to the beach and see the impressive structures on the nearby cliffs.

 Meals